RMCO's Colorado Climate Project

 - Does not yet address the remaining nine areas addressed by the panel recommendations.

-To win action on the recommendations of the blue-ribbon panel of our Colorado Climate Project, RMCO undertook follow-up actions in three areas, each focused on a particular type of recommendation.
-To build on the consensus and personal commitment produced in the first stage of the project, we continue to engage people who worked on the Climate Action Panel and its supporting Policy Work Groups, as well as others, to work on each initiative.
+Even with the adoption by Governor Ritter of the emission-reduction goals recommended by our panel and of his overall Colorado Climate Action Plan, most of our panel’s 70 recommendations and the other elements (some overlapping) of the state’s official Colorado Climate Action Plan plan still remain to be adopted, as shown by our Colorado Climate Scorecard, which tracks progress on these fronts.To win action on the recommendations of the blue-ribbon panel of our Colorado Climate Project, RMCO began follow-up actions in three areas, each focused on a particular type of recommendation.
+To build on the consensus and personal commitment produced in the Colorado Climate Project, we continue to engage people who worked on the Climate Action Panel and its supporting Policy Work Groups, as well as others, to work on each area.